aleszuin/docs/raspberrypigateway.md

 	$ python /root/oem_gateway/oemgateway.py --config-file /boot/oemgateway.conf

+If you want to save the log output to a file this can be done by running:

+	$ python/root/oem_gateway/oemgateway.py --config-file /boot/oemgateway.conf --logfile /root/oem_gateway/oemgateway.log

-You should now see output like the following
+You should now see output like the following:

 ![oem_gateway_debug](files/oem_gateway_debug.png)